the-watchmen/node-containr/README.md

 }
 ```

+> one important aspect of this package is to mount a consistent working directory across all the
+> containers so that it simulates calling a series of command line actions from a single working directory

 the implementation uses [the quality execa package](https://github.com/sindresorhus/execa/blob/main/readme.md) to execute command line directives against a docker container runtime which must be running on the host.

 if this library is used in a container, communication between the docker client and the docker server running on the host must be supported by [mounting the docker socket](https://stackoverflow.com/questions/63201603/what-is-the-result-of-mounting-var-run-docker-sock-in-a-docker-in-docker-scen).